Lupton family: Francis Martineau Lupton

 Frank Lupton was interested in the welfare of the poor and, impressed by social reformer Octavia Hill, worked to improve poor working class housing.
 From 1896, for ten years, he chaired the council's Unhealthy Areas Committee addressing the legacy of slum housing.
 Led by Lupton, the committee cleared the York Street and Quarry Hill areas of almost 4,000 buildings and organised new housing.
 He opposed proposals to build tenements for rehousing triggering his resignation as chairman.
 Later he chaired the council's Improvement and Finance Committees.
 Halfway through this period, he wrote the book, Housing Improvement: A Summary of Ten Years' Work in Leeds (1906).
 He was an active member of the West Riding bench and took great interest in Cookridge Hospital.
 During the Great War he served on the Pensions Committee.
-As a Unitarian, he took a large share of the work and activities of Mill Hill Chapel.
+As a Unitarian, he took a share of the work and activities of Mill Hill Chapel.

 Lupton and his brothers inspected the Leeds Pals at a camp near Colsterdale in 1915.
-Lupton's three sons boarded at Rugby School after which they attended Trinity College, Cambridge.
+His three sons boarded at Rugby School after which they attended Trinity College, Cambridge.
 All three died in the Great War.
 Captain Maurice Lupton was killed in action by a sniper bullet in the trenches at Lille on 19 June 1915.
 Lieutenant Lionel Martineau Lupton was wounded, mentioned in dispatches twice and, after recovering, was killed in the Battle of the Somme in July 1916.
 Major Francis Ashford Lupton was reported missing at Miraumont on the night of 19 February 1917 when he went out with one man on reconnaissance and was later found dead.
 After their deaths, Lupton turned his family home, Rockland, into an institution for the children of sailors and soldiers, and moved with his daughters to Roundhay.
 In April 1917, King George V commanded that a letter be written to Lupton in which the King recognised the exceptional loss of "your gallant" sons.

-A generous benefactor, Frank Lupton contributed to many causes and institutions, including the extension fund for Norwich's Octagon Chapel, of which his great grandfather, Thomas Martineau, had been deacon and in 1907 to the rebuilding of Martineau Hall, the Sunday school established by his great uncle James Martineau.
+A generous benefactor, Frank Lupton contributed to many causes and institutions, including the extension fund for Norwich's Octagon Chapel, of which his great-grandfather, Thomas Martineau, had been deacon and in 1907 to the rebuilding of Martineau Hall, the Sunday school established by his great uncle James Martineau.